tonyfu97/LearnCompNeuro/artiphysiology/README.md

 ## CNN Basics
 * Familiarize yourself with these three CNNs by reading their papers: AlexNet [(Krizhevsky et al., 2012)](https://proceedings.neurips.cc/paper_files/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf), VGGNets [(Simonyan and Andrew Zisserman, 2014)](https://arxiv.org/abs/1409.1556), and ResNets [(He et al., 2016)](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf).
 Do not get too caught up in the details.
 A general understanding, e.g., what a pooling layer is or what ReLU is, will suffice.
 Take note that PyTorch's version of AlexNet is not the original version that won the ImageNet competition in 2012.
 Instead, it is a variant that was published in [2014](https://arxiv.org/abs/1404.5997).
 * Be aware that the term "convolution" is a misnomer.
 The networks are actually performing a cross-correlation operation, as they never flip the kernel, even when the term is initially introduced in [LeCun et al., (1989)](http://yann.lecun.com/exdb/publis/pdf/lecun-89e.pdf).
 * Understand that most of the units expect the input dataset to be standardized.
 The 50,000 ImageNet dataset linked above is not standardized.
 By standardize, I don't mean standardizing each image individually.
-I mean you need to compute the average and standard deviation of every pixel in the dataset, and normalize each image according to this global average and standard deviation, so that the dataset globally has a mean of 0 and a standard deviation of 1.
+I mean you need to compute the average and standard deviation of every pixel in the dataset, and standardize each image according to this global average and standard deviation, so that the dataset globally has a mean of 0 and a standard deviation of 1.
 * It would be useful to know how to calculate the receptive field of a unit in a given layer by hand.
 The PyTorch official documentation (e.g., [torch.nn.Conv2d](https://pytorch.org/docs/stable/generated/torch.nn.Conv2d.html)) provides some formulas.
 I have written a script [spatial_utils.py](spatial_utils.py) that handles these calculations.
 * Always make sure that you set the network to inference mode using `model.eval()`.
 For AlexNet, this won't cause any difference.
 However, for networks with special layers that change characteristics depending on whether they are in training or inference mode, such as the `BatchNorm2d` layer in ResNet18, failing to set it to `eval()` mode could result in additional normalization of the image.
 This could lead to inaccurate interpretations of the response.